Generated at: 2026-05-16 10:55:55

 Pattern 2: Cold Calling Customer Lists and Facing Constant Rejection

-This is the traditional sales style of cold calling through customer lists without managing priorities or statuses, leading to constant rejection.
+This is the traditional sales style of cold calling through a customer list without managing priorities or statuses, only to be repeatedly rejected.
 Beyond the waste of time, it also raises concerns about the mental well-being of the sales representatives.

-Pattern 3: Sales Methods Are Siloed, Leading to Disjointed Efforts
+Pattern 3: Sales Methods Are Individualized, Leading to Disjointed Efforts

 Do any of these sound familiar to you?